TalaoDAO/wallet-interaction/README.md

 The modification consists in adding optional attributes to the JSON returned by the Issuer (Issuer GET response).

 The "id" attribute will be used to follow a wallet session with a static QRcode
 The "shareLink" attribute is an UR to be presented for share link as user convenience.
-The "display" attribute is a description of the Issuer expectations about the UI design of the VC.
-The challenge and domain arttributes will be used for DID_auth response or self-issued.
+The "challenge" and domain arttributes will be used for DID_auth response or self-issued.
-Manifest attribute will be used later for the credential manifest json file.
+The "credential_manifest" attribute is used to define the expected display options of the VC in the wallet (outpout_descriptors).

-Display, challenge, sharlink and manfiest are optional attributes.
-Manifest input descriptors will request the challenge attribute.
+Challenge, id, sharlink and credential manifiest are optional attributes.

 example: